 - A minimum of 72 hrs beyond the Baccalaureate degree for the PhD.

 - A maximum of 30 hours of post baccalaureate graduate credit from an accredited university can be transferred toward the PhD degree program, subject to committee approval.

 - The program must include a minimum of 15 hours of 8000 level course work, exclusive of problems, readings and research.

 - A minimum of two credit hours of graduate seminar must be included in each student’s graduate program.

 - PhD students are required publish their research results in peer-reviewed scientific journals

 - The PhD degree is conferred only upon those students who, after extensive study, have demonstrated a high level of achievement in their particular specialization in forestry and have completed significant independent research in their field.

 The student pursuing the doctoral program is expected to pass qualifying, comprehensive and final examinations administered by the student’s doctoral committee.
-This committee is structured as defined by the MU Office of Graduate Studies and must have a minimum of 4 members, at least 3 members must be from the student’s doctoral degree program and 1 outside member from a program outside the School of Natural Resources.
+This committee is structured as defined by the MU Graduate School and must have a minimum of 4 members, at least 3 members must be from the student’s doctoral degree program and 1 outside member from a program outside the School of Natural Resources.
 Natural Resources with Emphasis in Forestry strongly recommends a 5-person committee for Ph.D. students.
 At least 2 of the committee members must be MU doctoral faculty.

 The qualifying examination determines whether the student’s background is adequate to enter the PhD program.
 It also is intended to ascertain if there are areas of weakness in which a candidate will be required to gain background through appropriate course work or areas that prohibit entry into the program.